UrbanCode/Informatica-UCD/README.md

 	a new distributable zip within the dist folder.
 Use this command if you wish to make your own changes to the plugin.
 ### History
+    Version 23
+        Import Objects step no longer adds Retain Generated Value and Checkin After Import parameters to control file if not selected.
+    Version 22
+        The Roll Back Deployment Group Step properly uses the -t flag.
+    Version 21
+        Added INFA HOME property to the Create Dynamic Deployment Group step.
     Version 20
         The following update has been made to the Validate Deployment Group step:
         - Added Security Domain, LANG, and INFAHOME environment properties.